AI Has Taste

 The same pattern plays out everywhere.
 Hip-hop.
 Techno.
 Grunge.
 Dubstep.
 Minimalism.
 Brutalism.
 Swiss typography.
 Every form that now fills stadiums or defines conventions was once an edge that someone decided to move toward the middle.

-One could object that if AI learns from enough successful transitions — punk to stadium, hip-hop to billboard, minimalism to Apple store — it could learn which edges deserve promotion.
-But this misses that training data only contains transitions that already succeeded.
-Judgement is exercised in real time, before success is knowable.
+One could object that if AI learns from enough successful transitions — punk to stadium, hip-hop to Billboard, minimalism to Apple Store — it could learn which edges deserve promotion.
+But judgement is exercised in real time, before success is knowable.
 It requires living in the present moment, sensing what the centre has grown too comfortable with, and acting before the data confirms you were right.
-That is not pattern recognition.
-That is risk.
+That’s a human quality.

 Judgement Is Timed